First-year moots

 The Canadian National Negotiation Competition provides a means for law students to practice and improve their negotiating skills.
 The competition simulates legal negotiations in which law students, acting as lawyers, negotiate a series of legal problems.
 The simulations deal with the same general topic, but the negotiation situation varies with each round and level of the competition.
 The winners of the CNNC are eligible to advance to the International Negotiation Competition.

-Recognized as the leading event of its kind in Canada, the Davies' annual Corporate/Securities Law Moot provides an opportunity for top students from Canadian law schools to debate current legal issues in corporate and securities law with senior practitioners from Toronto law firms and corporations, regulators from the Ontario Securities Commission and judges.
+The Davies Corporate/Securities Law Moot focuses on written and oral appellate advocacy with focus on current trends in corporate and securities litigation.
 In addition to the formal moot competition, students have the opportunity to meet and socialize with other participants as well as many of the senior lawyers, regulators and judges who sit as justices for the competition.

 Students selected for the team will receive 3 credit units for the course in either the first or second term.